Policy

-AfghanEvac is not a policy or advocacy organization, but due to the nature of our work we have occasion to observe areas that impede or prevent forward progress for the efforts of our coalition members.
+AfghanEvac is not a policy organization.
+Due to the nature of our work, we can observe policy areas that impede progress for our coalition members.

-All of the recommendations below fall under one or more of our focus areas of reducing uncertainty, increasing throughput, and maintaining urgency.
+The goals and position papers below align with our focus areas: reducing uncertainty, increasing throughput, and maintaining urgency.

 Our Policy Goals